offen/website/homepage/content/articles/0120-opt-in-quality.md

 This is why the use of all available data is not the way to do better web analytics.
 Only *a careful selection of the data to be evaluated leads to deeper insights* for optimization.
 All the better if this can be done in combination with a privacy friendly approach to data collection.

-### Try Offen today
+### Try Offen Fair Web Analytics today

-If you are looking for a self hosted as well as lightweight alternative to common web analytics tools and want to optimize your website for quality you should give Offen a try.
+If you are looking for a self hosted as well as lightweight alternative to common web analytics tools and want to optimize your website for quality you should give Offen Fair Web Analytics a try.
 Why not let it run parallel to your current tool for a while and then see how it feels?
 We are looking forward to your feedback.

 Give it a spin with our [demo](/try-demo/) or directly head to our [get started](/get-started/) section.